adamcharnock/lightbus/docs/index.md

 # Returns true
 ```

-You could also listen for events:
+You can also listen for events:

 ```python3
 def send_signup_email(username, email):